 Still confused as to what the difference between UX and UI is?

-Well, Nicolas Demange presents a highly simple, yet comprehensible and truthful tutorial that sheds light on what sets UX apart from UI.
+Well, Nicolas Demange presents a highly simple, yet comprehensive and truthful tutorial that sheds light on what sets UX apart from UI.
 This will surely help you assess your skills, much more if you are applying for a job.

 3. UXNight: Designing For your Mom with Andi Galpern